Empirical analysis reveals that conventional wisdom about big, risky change initiatives is often wrong.

 This suggests that the optimal playbook for transformation should involve combining several success factors, such as reorienting strategy for the long term, investing in R&D, redesigning the leadership team, bringing in external perspectives, and formalizing the change program.
 Indeed, when we analyzed the results of the small minority of companies that used at least four of the success factors in their transformations, we found that they achieved the largest increase in TSR: +17.4 percentage points over five years (see “Companies Incorporating Multiple Factors Have Outsized Results”).

 Of course, not every success factor will be relevant in every corporate transformation.
 But given the high stakes in these initiatives, leaders need and deserve evidence-backed recommendations.
 As we’ve shown, empirical analysis reveals not only the significant factors in transformation success, but the patterns that emerge in their aggregation.
 Sometimes this analysis supports conventional wisdom, and sometimes it contradicts it, but either way, companies can’t afford to ignore it.

-Senior Business Analysts – Life & Pensions Contract - Dublin View
+Senior Business Analyst – Life & Pensions Contract - Dublin View

 Project Manager – Data Security/Data Integrity Day Rate Contract - Cork View

 IT Project Manager – Application & Services Migration Day Rate Contract - Co.
 Clare View